RolandKol/Rename_Dirs_Using_List/README.md

 # Rename Files or Folders Using Lists

-Script to rename files or folders/directories based on Excel or .csv list on Windows OS.
+A Script to rename files or folders/directories based on Excel or .csv list on Windows OS.

 To use: